Suicide bridge: Czech Republic

 About 300 people have jumped to their death from the Nusle Bridge, in Prague, Czech Republic.
 Barriers almost 3 metres high were erected here in 1997 with the aim to prevent further jumps.
 In 2007, the fencing was topped off with a 3 ft of polished metal to make it impossible to climb.

 The Sítenský most in Kladno has also been described as a suicide bridge and "second Nusle".
 Between 2013 and 2018, 23 suicides were attempted there.
 Because it is only 15 m from the ground, attempts are not always successful, however the bridge is easy to access and there is no suicide barrier.

+New Zealand

+The Auckland Harbour Bridge and Grafton Bridge in Auckland have been known for suicides and suicide attempts, with multiple attempts to install suicide prevention barriers in recent decades.